 Commit to addressing social justice, diversity, equity, and anti-racist, anti-bias education in the curriculum through lessons, actions, and discussions, as well as programs such as Learning for Justice (formerly Teaching Tolerance)

 Assist the Head Teacher by participating in all aspects of classroom life, including but not limited to classroom management, curriculum design, planning meetings, special events, and lesson and project preparation and instruction

 Differentiate instruction to support group and individual learning, and provide additional support and enrichment to students in small groups and one-to-one as needed

 Select and utilize texts, posters, resources, and language that represent a wide range of identities in daily lessons

 Support Head Teachers in preparing for and conducting parent conferences and reviewing progress reports, as well as reporting on the growth, learning style, and behavior of the students

-Collaborate effectively with grade-level team members, specialists, specialty teachers, and administrators by meeting regularly, sharing resources, and maintaining strong communication in order to support students and to enhance the curriculum, update curriculum maps, and plan and integrate thematic units of study across the curriculum
+Collaborate effectively with grade-level team members, learning specialists, specialty teachers, and administrators by meeting regularly, sharing resources, and maintaining clear communication in order to support students and to enhance the curriculum, update curriculum maps, and plan and integrate thematic units of study across the curriculum

-Perform assigned, ongoing scheduled responsibilities with care (roof duty, lunch duty, dismissal, bus duty dismissal, escorting students to and from specialty classes, etc.)
+Perform assigned, ongoing scheduled responsibilities with care (morning duty, roof duty, lunch duty, dismissal, late duty, bus duty dismissal, escorting students to and from specialty classes, etc.)

 Assume the role of Head Teacher if the Head Teacher is absent for any reason